kercheval/GradleCMPlugin/README.md

 ###Build Info Variables

-Most behaviors of this plugin are modifiable by setting custom variables in your gradle build file in the 'buildinfo' task configuration as illustrated in the examples below.
+Most behaviors of this plugin are modifiable by setting custom variables in your gradle build file in the `buildinfo` task configuration as illustrated in the examples below.

 <table style="border: 1px solid black;">